-- The same thing happened with the 2012 film Hate Crime, a Found Footage-style home invasion thriller about a Jewish family who find themselves subjected to horrific acts of torture by a gang of meth-addled neo-Nazis.
+- The 2012 film Hate Crime, a Found Footage-style home invasion thriller about a Jewish family who find themselves subjected to horrific acts of violence, rape, and torture by a gang of meth-addled neo-Nazis, was deliberately intended to get slapped with a BBFC ban.
 Director James Bressack, himself Jewish, took pride in the fact that his film was "officially too twisted for the UK" and once again attempted to justify it as a conscientious work designed to draw attention to the issue of anti-Semitic hate.
 And once again, the BBFC was unconvinced and made it clear that they understood the difference between sincere art and exploitation masquerading as art.

 - Visions of Ecstasy is a short film which features Saint Teresa of Avila sexually caressing the body of Jesus on the cross; it was banned as violating a British anti-blasphemy law then on the books.
 The film remains the only film banned in the U.K. for being blasphemous.
 In 1996, the distributor went to the European Court of Human Rights, asking them to consider whether any anti-blasphemy law could be consistent with the right to freedom of expression, but was told that it was.
 The law would be repealed in 2008, and the film finally got a DVD release in 2012.